raspberrypilearning/flappy-astronaut/worksheet.md

 1. Can you play around with the variable values to make the game easier/more difficult?

-1. Can you keep a score so that each time a column is succesfully negotiated the score increase by 1?
+1. Can you keep a score so that each time a column is successfully negotiated the score increase by 1?

-1. Can you think of other ways of controlling the block?
-Mayb you could use the joystick or the humidity sensor?
+1. Can you think of other ways of controlling the astronaut?
+Maybe you could use the joystick or the humidity sensor?